sam-rice/sam-rice/README.md

 ### What I'm Currently Learning

-As a lover of maps and history, I'm currently independently researching the [ArcGIS API](https://developers.arcgis.com/), and how to make public historical data more fun to interact with and explore via web applications.
-I should have a new personal project that uses ArcGIS here soon!
+As a recent convert to TypeScript and static-typing, I've been teaching myself Java so that I can continue to build more full-stack personal projects.
+Working with more back-end technologies, in general, is an overall goal of mine, and I plan to have a Java Spring Boot project here soon!

 ##